Horké léto: Evil Days of Luckless John

 Evil Days of Luckless John (Žhavé léto 3 ½) received mixed reviews from critics who enjoyed the game's artistic style and story but disliked its gameplay and interface.
 Hexus disliked the clunky interface, though the review praised the game's graphics.
 Adventure Classic Gaming felt the game was a disappointing attempt to recapture the classic point and click adventures of the late 20th century.
 Adventures Planet noted the strange mix of genres, that saw arcade-style gameplay be followed by Myst-style puzzles.
 Bonusweb felt that despite the game's limitations, it was genuinely surprising.
 Game Watcher deemed the title "pretty poor".
 Game Slave found John to be a great idea that was poorly executed.
 4 Players felt a lot of the humour fell flat.
 Jeux Video described the game as a funny and endearing experience.
 Adventure Treff felt the game was more likely to induce annoyance than fun.
 PC Guru thought the game was fun despite its graphics.
 Bonusweb compared the game favorably to Polda 5.
-Tiscalo felt the game's screenshots were reminiscent of Full Throttle.
+Tiscali felt the game's screenshots were reminiscent of Full Throttle.